appcircleio/appcircle-docusaurus/docs/publish-module/creating-publish-profiles/index.md

 :::

-When manual creation is selected, the name and bundleID fields required for the Publish profile must be filled in.
+When manual creation is selected, the name and BundleID fields required for the Publish profile must be filled in.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE3954-createManually.png' />